paszu/3DSRepo/Part-5-(arm9loaderhax-&-AuReiNAND).md

 12. Copy `MiniPasta.3dsx` and `MiniPasta.smdh` to the `/3ds/` folder on your SD card
 3. **Backup every file on your SD card to a folder on your computer, all files will be deleted in the next step**
 (if you followed Part 3 of this guide, you can delete the SD card backup from that - this will replace it)

+##### Removing EmuNAND from your SD

+0. Reinsert your SD card into your 3DS.
+1. **Ensure you have the EmuNAND backup `emuNAND_original.bin` from Part 4 - Section I. If not, create one now.**
-2. Reinsert your SD card into your 3DS, then get into the Homebrew Launcher on SysNAND through the entrypoint of your choice
+2. Get into the Homebrew Launcher on SysNAND through the entrypoint of your choice
 3. Open EmuNAND9
 4. Go to "SD Format Options", then "Format SD..."
 5. Select the "Format SD Without EmuNAND" option
 6. Press Select on the main menu to eject your SD card
 9. Put your SD card in your computer, then copy all your files back into it

+##### Installing arm9loaderhax

 8. Open [this](https://felipejfc.com/a9lh) link on your computer
 9. Drag `otp.bin` **(not `otp0x108.bin`!)** onto the CloudA9H page
 10. Wait, it can sometimes take a while
 11. Copy the produced `arm9loaderhax.3dsx` to the `/3ds/` folder on your SD card
 1. Copy the `emuNAND_original.bin` you created at the beginning of Part 4 - Section I to the root of your SD card
-(if you didn't follow that part of the guide, you will need to create a backup of your EmuNAND using EmuNAND9)
 1. Rename `emuNAND_original.bin` to `NAND.bin` on the root of your SD
 12. Reinsert your SD card into your 3DS, then press Start to reboot
 13. Get into the Homebrew Launcher on SysNAND through the entrypoint of your choice